Susan H. Williams Feminism and Constitutions Lecture Series

 The Susan H. Williams Feminism and Constitutions Lecture Series

 In her 33 years at the Law School, Professor Susan Williams has made a world of difference.
 Through the Center for Constitutional Democracy, she’s helped advise ethnic minority groups and women’s organizations in Burma.
-She’s worked with the Law Reform Commission of Libera on potential constitutional amendments there.
+She’s worked with the Law Reform Commission of Liberia on potential constitutional amendments there.
 She’s worked closely with Middle Eastern leaders to generate conversation and connection, particularly among their women judges.

 And that’s just a glimpse into her international work.
 Back home in Bloomington Williams has taught generations of students, some of whom have gone on to their own stellar academic careers.